Composing Music at the Boundary of Sanity

 His mental illness was almost certainly brought on by tertiary stage syphilis.
 Schumann had contracted the disease while he was in his early twenties; by the time he was in his early forties, the infection had spread to his brain.
 Syphilis that develops in this manner is called neurosyphilis (Norton 725; Neurosyphilis para 1).

-Most journalists and historians suggest that, in addition to having had neurosyphilis, Schumann had some form of mental illness that was born of non-organic causes.
+Most journalists and historians suggest that, in addition to having had neurosyphilis, Schumann had some form of mental illness born of non-organic causes.

 For example, according to the late medical doctor and popular science writer, Oliver Sacks, Schumann had either a “manic depressive or schizo-affective disorder” in addition to having neurosyphilis (Sacks 56).